 About the HSB colour model and saturation

-The HSB colour model is an additive colour model used to mix light.
-Subtractive colour models are used to mix pigments and inks.
+The HSB colour model, like the RGB colour model, is an additive colour model used to mix light.

-- The only difference between the RGB and HSB colour models is the way colours are represented in terms of colour notation and dealt with in software and apps.
+- The RGB and HSB colour models differ in the way colours are represented and handled in software and apps.

-- Both the HSB and RGB colour models deal with how to mix red, green and blue light to produce other colours.
+- Both the HSB and RGB colour models involve mixing red, green, and blue light to create various colours.

-- HSB is popular because it provides an intuitive way to select and adjust colours when using applications such as Adobe Creative Cloud for design, photography or web development.
+- HSB is popular due to its intuitive colour selection and adjustment in applications like Adobe Creative Cloud for design, photography, or web development.

 - Hue refers to the perceived difference between one colour and another and accounts for colour names such as red, yellow, green or blue.